 Croatia is renowned for its magnificent islands.
 More than a thousand islands dot the country’s coast.
-Some of them host isolated beaches while others provide ideal settings for sailing, nude sunbathing, and windsurfing.
+Some of them host isolated beaches and picturesque lighthouses while others provide ideal settings for sailing, nude sunbathing, and windsurfing.
 There is an island to suit every taste.

 Best Islands in Croatia to Visit

 Vis Island is the ideal destination for visitors who want to taste the local cuisine and wine.
 It was used as a naval base by the Yugoslav military and foreigners were only allowed in after 1989.
 The island is now a hippy-chic summer destination.
 Several taverns serve diverse seafood dishes.
 You can also go fishing and learn how to cook the fish yourself.
 The island has a variety of organic wines.

 Croatia’s Kornati archipelago is suitable for anyone looking for an environmentally-friendly place to spend the holiday.
 The archipelago has numerous reefs, islets, and islands.
 Its islands are arid and rocky.
 There are several stone cottages that were constructed by fishermen and shepherds many years ago.

 Brac Island is one of the favorite spots for water sports enthusiasts.
 You can enjoy windsurfing, scuba diving, wakeboarding, parasailing, sea kayaking, jet skiing, and water skiing on Zlatni Rat, a beach on the south coast of Croatia.